|After Hours Emergency Numbers:|

 When an outage occurs, turn off most appliances to prevent an overload on the electrical system once the power is restored.
 You may choose to leave your refrigerator and freezer on.

 Thunderstorms might bring dangerous lightning, damaging winds, and flooding.
-While they occur mostly in the spring and summer months – primarily in the afternoon and evening hours – severe thunderstorms can happen almost any hour and any time of year.
-So it is important to:
+While they occur mostly in the spring and summer months - primarily in the afternoon and evening hours - severe thunderstorms can happen almost any hour and any time of year.
+It is important to:

 - Check local weather forecasts.